 From the Half-Bottle to the Nebuchadnezzar, from Split to Bottle Sickness.
-This table will explain terms associated with the wine bottle.What contemptible scoundrel stole the cork from my lunch? - W.C.
-Fields
+This table will explain terms associated with the wine bottle.Where there is no wine there is no love. - Euripides

 Home Wine Tasting Wine Tasting Terms Food & Wine Wine Glossary Wine Facts Wine Quotes Wine in Our Culture